Can You Use Aromatherapy Rosewater for Cooking

 READ

-Is Peppermint Good for Aromatherapy
+Which Oil Is Best for Aromatherapy

 When using aromatherapy rosewater for cooking, it’s important to start with small amounts as the flavor can easily overpower a dish if not used properly.
 It’s also best to use high-quality organic aromatherapy rosewater that is specifically labeled safe for consumption.